Luna 2: Legacy

 Luna 2 was a success for the Soviets, and was the first in a series of missions (lunar impactors) that were intentionally crashed on the Moon.
 The later U.S.-made Ranger missions ended in similar impacts.
 Such controlled crashes have remained useful even after the technique of soft landing was mastered.
-NASA used hard spacecraft impacts to test whether shadowed Moon craters contain ice by analyzing the debris that got thrown out.
+NASA used hard spacecraft impacts to test whether shadowed Moon craters contain ice by analyzing the debris that was created on impact.

 The pennant presented to Eisenhower is kept at the Eisenhower Presidential Library and Museum in Abilene, Kansas, U.S. A copy of the spherical pennant is located at the Kansas Cosmosphere in Hutchinson, Kansas.

 On 1 November 1959, the Soviet Union released two stamps commemorating the spacecraft.
 They depict the trajectory of the mission.